cj-mills/christianjmills/_posts/2021-3-21-How-to-Flip-an-Image-With-a-Compute-Shader.md

 ### Define `Update()` Method

 First, we need to make another copy of the original image so that we can edit it.
 We'll store this copy in a [temporary](https://docs.unity3d.com/ScriptReference/RenderTexture.GetTemporary.html) `RenderTexture` called `rTex` that will get released at the end of the method.

-We can't change the dimensions of a `RenderTexture` after it's been created.
-Instead, we'll create a cropped image by copying part of `rTex` to another temporary `RenderTexture` called `tempTex` that will be square.
-We can copy the square image to `rTex` after we release the current `RenderTexture` assigned to `rTex` and make a new square one.

-The size of `tempTex` will depend on whether the original image is wider or taller.
-We want to use the smallest side of the original image.
+The steps are basically the same for performing all three flip operations.
+We first allocate an temporary `RenderTexture` called `tempTex` to store the flipped image.
+We then call the `FlipImage` method.
+Next, we copy the flipped image to `rTex` after clearing it current values.
+Finally, we release resources allocated for `tempTex`.
+The steps for flipping the image across the diagonal axis is slightly different as we can't directly copy a flipped image with different dimensions back to `rTex`.
+Instead, we have to directly assign the currently active `RenderTexture` to `rTex` after clearing its current values.

-After we copy `tempTex` back to `rTex` we'll update the `Texture` for the `screen` with the new square image and adjust the shape of the screen to fit the new image.
+After we copy `tempTex` back to `rTex` we'll update the `Texture` for the `screen` with the flipped image and adjust the shape of the screen to fit the new dimensions.

 ![flip-script-update-method](..\images\flip-image-compute-shader-tutorial\flip-script-update-method.png)